-GLENDALE, CALIF.: Antaeus Theatre Company has announced its 2018-19 season, which will consist of four modern classics.
-It will be the second year that Antaeus productions will be presented at the Kiki and David Gindler Performing Arts Center.
+GLENDALE, CALIF.: Antaeus Theatre Company has announced its 2019-20 season, featuring four productions at the Kiki & David Gindler Performing Arts Center.

 Founded in 1991, Antaeus is a cooperative theatre ensemble in Southern California that aims to empower its actors, explore stories with enduring themes, and bring classical theatre to the area.